appfolio/ae_page_objects/README.md

 end
 ```

-The type of arguments that `path` can take depends on the router configured for the `AePageObject::Application` of your
+The type of arguments that `path` can take depends on the router configured for the `AePageObject::Site` of your
 page objects namespace.
 For Rails 3.X projects, by default, `path` will accept strings and Rails URL helper names.
 See
 [Router](#router) for more details.